 Who is in charge?

-There are many times when I am debating an issue with my boys and start to wonder who is in charge!!
+There are many times when I was debating an issue with my boys and started to wonder who was in charge!!

 We have raised these fabulous children full of independent thoughts, intelligence, spirit, and the ability to analyse and argue a point.
 Then they take those skills and turn them on us 😊

-It often happens without us even realising it and is always done with the best of intentions:
+It often happens without you even realising it and is always done with the best of intentions:

-1. Volume – If a child is not eating what we deem enough we bend over backwards to support them to do this.
-Often putting them in charge.
+1. Volume – If your child is not eating what you deem enough you, naturally, bend over backwards to support them to do this often putting them in charge.

-2. Discomfort – If a child finds food uncomfortable, we want to make it easy for them.
-We do not want to see them anxious around meals or worry whether they will manage the lunchbox.
-Often putting them in charge.
+2. Discomfort – If your child finds food uncomfortable, you want to make it easy for them.
+You do not want upset meals or worry whether they will manage the lunchbox, often putting them in charge.

-3. Social occasions – If a child struggles to eat when away from home, we want to make things easier for them.
-Often putting them in charge.
+3. Social occasions – If your child struggles to eat when away from home, you want to make things easier for them, often putting them in charge.

 Who is in charge – and where and why?